 "For Gods and for mighty Kings.The Ultimate Blacksmith is the only person in the world that can turn that ingot of Phlebotinum into the Infinity+1 Sword.
-Usually lives in a cave in a mountain on the edge of the world.
-The bottom edge.
-Guarded by a dragon with eight heads and twelve necks.
-Sometimes he is not guarded, hidden or the likes, but instead he has sworn never again to forge an instrument of bloodshed.
-In this case he must be persuaded to do so, which often turns out to be more complicated than the little dragon-problem.
+Usually he lives in an isolated place, like a deep cave or near a volcano.
+Sometimes he may be reluctant to make weapons for anyone, even the hero, and may have sworn never again to forge an instrument of bloodshed.
+In this case he must be persuaded to do so, for which money will likely have little effect, but appealing to saving the world might.
 If persuaded, he will probably feature as the star of a Forging Scene.
 Compare Sword of Plot Advancement.
 See also The Blacksmith.
 The weapons he forges may be so absurdly sharp that Like Cannot Cut Like.

 Uncrushable shields, Power-belts and magic Rings,